kevin-schmitt/local-repositories-manager/README.md

     * /Service
         * GitManagerService.php

-GitManagerService permit to use git command on project use like parameter in the request, path of repositories if define on .env
+GitManagerService permit use git command on project use like parameter in the request and include in the path define in configuration, path of repositories is define on .env

 # features